maziac/DeZogPlugin/Readme.md

 You can start CSpect without any (Z80) program.
 The program is being transferred by DeZog when the debug session is started.

-If you use CSpect under macOs or Linux you need to install Mono.
+If you use CSpect under macOS or Linux you need to install Mono.
 A typical commandline to start CSpect looks like:
 ~~~
 mono CSpect.exe -w4 -zxnext -nextrom -exit -brk -tv